datasektionen/bawang-content/en/chapter/ordnar/body.md

 The Computer Science chapter have four orders.
-These are “Klubbmästare Emeritus”, “Storasyskon Emeritus”, “Kassör Emeritus”, and “Ordförande Emeritus”.
+These are “Klubbmästare Emeritus”, “Kassör Emeritus”, and “Ordförande Emeritus”.

 As proof om membership in one of the orders, the members is rewarded a medal.